A poem written as a metaphor for changes in life and new relationships

 Today, May 28, 2014 marked the death of famed poet Dr. Maya Angelou.

-In the United States, we have created a terrible identity crisis for many people, trying to figure out when they are really an adult, or when they become a senior citizen.
+In the United States, we have created a terrible identity crisis for many people who are trying to figure out when they are really an adult, or when they become a senior citizen.

 Teachers try to be tactful when writing up student progress and behavior reports.
 Here is a humorous guide to translating what they really mean.